 Parents are expected to screen kids daily for signs & symptoms.
-If your child could be sick, STAY HOME.
+If your child could be sick, STAY HOME!

 We will continue to screen kids throughout the day.
-If your child is exhibiting symptoms during any point of camp, they will be separated from the group and you will be required to pick them up on location immediately.
+If your child is exhibiting symptoms during any point of camp, they will be separated from the group and you will be required to pick them up on location immediately

-Counselors are rapid tested weekly
+Counselors are tested 3x per week

 Official CDC Guidelines: “Persons who have a fever of 100.4 degrees or above (or other signs of illness) should not be admitted.
 Encourage parents to be on the alert for signs of illness in their children and to keep them home when they are sick.
 If feasible, implement enhanced screening for children and employees who have recently been present in areas of high transmission, including temperature checks and symptom monitoring.
 Encourage anyone who is sick to stay home”.